Coastal glazing

 Given the precise nature of these needs, three materials stand out as notably effective in marine grade framing.

-Marine Grade Aluminium
+Marine Grade Aluminum

 This treatment is then followed by the application of a marine grade polyester powder coating for maximum protection.